cabooster/DeepCAD-RT/Tutorial.md

 **Example testing**

-To test the denoising performance with model files, you can use our demo noisy data and correspoding model or edit some parameters to test your own model in the demo file `demo_test_pipeline.py` .
+To test the denoising performance with pre-trained models, you can use our demo data and correspoding models or edit parameters to test your own model in the demo file `demo_test_pipeline.py` .

 ```
 python demo_test_pipeline.py